Alphonse de Neuville

 Alphonse-Marie-Adolphe de Neuville (/fr/; 31 May 1835 – 18 May 1885) was a French academic painter who studied under Eugène Delacroix.
-His dramatic and intensely patriotic subjects illustrated episodes from the Franco-Prussian War, the Crimean War, the Zulu War, and portraits of soldiers.
-Some of his works have been collected by the Hermitage Museum in St. Petersburg and by the Metropolitan Museum in New York.
+His dramatic and intensely patriotic subjects illustrated episodes from the Franco-Prussian War (1870-71), the Crimean War (1853-56), the Second French intervention in Mexico (1861-67), the Anglo-Zulu War (1879), and portraits of soldiers.
+Some of his works have been collected by the Hermitage Museum in St. Petersburg, by the Metropolitan Museum in New York, by the Musée d'Orsay and by the Army Museum at the Invalides, both in Paris.

 Early life

 Neuville in a National Guard uniform in 1870–1871.

 Born Alphonse-Marie-Adolphe Deneuville to wealthy parents at Saint-Omer, Pas-de-Calais, he earned his degree of bachelier ès-lettres, and in 1856 entered the naval school at Lorient in spite of family opposition.
 It was there that his artistic instincts started.

 The young Alphonse de Neuville was discouraged by several painters of repute, but he was admitted to work in the studio of François-Edouard Picot.
 He did not remain there long.
 He was already painting by himself when he produced his first picture, The Fifth Battalion of Chasseurs at the Gervais Battery (Malakoff).
-In 1860, Neuville painted an Episode of the taking of Naples by Garibaldi for the Artists' Club in the rue de Provence.
+In 1860, Neuville painted an Episode of the taking of Naples by Garibaldi for the Artists' Club in the rue de Provence in Paris.
 In 1861, he sent The Guard Chasseurs in the Trenches of the Mamelon Vert to the Paris Salon.

 Illustrator and military artist

-Neuville participated in illustrating Pierre-Jules Hetzel's editions of Twenty Thousand Leagues Under the Seas.
+Neuville participated in illustrating Pierre-Jules Hetzel's editions of Twenty Thousand Leagues Under the Seas by Jules Verne.
 He also illustrated Le Tour du monde and François Guizot's History of France.
 At the same time he painted a number of remarkable pictures: The Attack in the Streets of Magenta by Zouaves and the Light Horse (1864), A Zouave Sentinel (1865), The Battle of San Lorenzo (1867), and Dismounted Cavalry crossing the Tchernaia (1869).
 In these he showed peculiar insight into military life.